• Skip to primary navigation

 1 bunch kale

 • Combine components on sheet pan: When the timer goes off on the oven potatoes, make sure they’re starting to become golden.
 If not, put them back in another 5 minutes at a time until they are.
-If they are, take them out and flip them.
+Once golden, flip the potatoes.

 Sprinkle the lentils over the potatoes, letting them fill the nooks and crannies of the baking pan.
 Then add the kale or collards in one layer, trying not to have any greens piled up too much.